LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 This approximation doesn't require migration histories to be sampled using MCMC and therefore allows to analyse phylogenies with more than three or four states.

-# Programs used in this Exercise

-{% include_relative programs-used.md %}
-* MASCOT package - Marginal approximation of the structured coalescent.

 # Practical: Parameter and State inference using the approximate structured coalescent